Fraunhofer-ITMP/protacSpace/README.md

 # protacSpace
-A reposity for exploring the PROTACs chemical space
+A repository for exploring the PROTACs chemical space.